Outscraper: Pricing, Reviews, Features, and the Best Alternatives in 2026

 Is Lead Scrape a Good Outscraper Alternative?

-Lead Scrape is the strongest Outscraper alternative available in 2026 for teams that scrape regularly.
-It replaces per-result billing with a flat $247 annual fee and includes email extraction, email verification, tech stack detection, company size data, and SEO metrics at no extra charge.
-It also pulls from multiple business directories rather than just Google Maps, and ships with built-in CRM integrations for HubSpot, GoHighLevel, Pipedrive, Instantly, Smartlead, and Lemlist.
-Download the free trial and compare the results side by side.
+For teams that scrape regularly, yes.
+You pay a flat $247 a year instead of paying per result, and email extraction, email verification, tech stack detection, company size data, and SEO metrics are all part of that.
+It pulls from multiple business directories, widening coverage beyond Google Maps, and it ships with built-in CRM integrations for HubSpot, GoHighLevel, Pipedrive, Instantly, Smartlead, Lemlist, Umbrella, and Woodpecker.
+Download the free trial and run your own search through both.

 Outscraper Review Summary: What Real Users Say